LouisLesueur/Sinkhorn-algorithm/README.md

 # Sinkhorn Algorithm

-This is a simple implementation of the Sinkhorn algorithm using c++ and dlib.
+This is a simple implementation of the Sinkhorn algorithm using c++, openmp and dlib.
 It was created for an academic project of the ENPC.

 ## Build

+If you don't have openmp you should install it first !
 This project uses CMake.
 To compile it, follow the instructions:

 ```